 Scale and diversity are required to achieve cultural change and generate the best ideas.
 This year's respondents clearly understand the benefits that crowdsourcing innovation software can bring, with 66 percent reporting usage company-wide or in four or more departments/functional areas.
-Expanding challenges outside of a single department breaks down departmental and geographical boundaries, eliminates idea bias, and invites new perspectives and creative solutions to the company's biggest problems and opportunities.
+Expanding challenges outside of a single department breaks down departmental and geographical boundaries, eliminates idea bias, and invites new perspectives and creative solutions to the company's biggest challenges.

-With that level of scale, companies have been able to reach a broader and more diverse crowd, creating a greater volume and depth of ideas.
+With that size of scale, companies have been able to reach a broader and more diverse crowd, creating greater the volume and depth of ideas.
 In fact, 34 percent of customers reported that ideas selected for action are submitted by someone outside the group sponsoring the challenge.

-If you keep your ideation crowd small or siloed, you're cheating yourself out of the opportunity to identify the best and most valuable ideas.
+If you keep your ideation crowd small or siloed, you're cheating yourself out of the opportunity to identify the best actionable ideas.